 Himalayan view from the bathrooms

 The rooms are great.
-The décor carries the essence of Kashmir in elements like its carpets, its wooden panels and in the upholstery.
-Dry fruits kept in the wood carved bowls to complete the appeal to all the senses.
-The private balcony that comes with each of the rooms again overlooks the Himalayas on one side and Gulmarg city for the other side of the room.
+The décor carries the essence of Kashmir in elements like its carpets, its wooden panels, and in the upholstery.
+Dry fruits are kept in wood-carved bowls to complete the appeal to all the senses.
+The private balcony that comes with each of the rooms again overlooks the Himalayas on one side and Gulmarg City on the other side of the room.

 Kashmiri Wazwan Meal

 I can’t thank them enough for making a vegetarian version of Kashmiri Wazan for me.
 I know you really cannot have a vegetarian Wazwan, but Nadru Yakhni was lovely.
 Liked it so much that I asked for it the next day.

 The Mallu general manager at the resort convinced me to try their Idlis for breakfast though I had all my doubts about fermenting the batter in that extreme cold.
 I would not recommend trying their south Indian fare, better to stick to what is available locally, and goes with the local weather.

 Vital Stats of Khyber Himalayan Resort & Spa

 - It is a relatively new hotel, has opened in Dec 2012.